 - Foster positive social skills, self-respect and a caring attitude towards all others in the school and in the wider community through adopting the restorative practice model

-We aim to teach our curriculum in an engaging, interesting and inspirational way primarily through a skills based approach.
+We aim to teach our curriculum in an engaging, interesting and inspirational way primarily through a skills and knowledge based approach.
 In particular, we are using the Chris Quigley Skills Based curriculum to guide our teaching within the cross-curricular themes.
 Themes are structured around core texts; care is taken to provide the children with a rich language based, high quality range of texts.
 These themes cover most subjects; excluding Mathematics, PSHE, PE, MFL and Religious Education, which have their own schemes.
 Where possible, however, links are made to embed the learning in these subjects.
 Our pupils lie at the heart of this thematic learning and play a large part in planning what they would like to learn as well.
 This approach provides a rich diversity of exciting themes that appeal to our children while still covering all the separate elements required by our National Curriculum.

 We are passionate about providing children with opportunities to apply their knowledge and understanding of the curriculum and we offer a range of trips and visits to complement their learning in school.
 Our Visits Plan offers children opportunities to develop and explore the local area as well as visiting places of interest further afield.
 We provide a number of residential visits each year, which are exciting, varied and a fantastic opportunity for relationship building.
 In addition to this we provide opportunities for in-school enrichment days, allowing pupils to take part in new experiences to enhance their knowledge and understanding of the wider world.